 And these policies don’t just help our country’s heroes—their military experience also enriches the company’s workforce.

-With that in mind, and with Memorial Day around the corner, we asked Johnson & Johnson employees who are serving or have served in the military to answer the following question: “What was the most invaluable lesson you learned during your military service that you now use in your professional or personal life?”
+With that in mind, we asked Johnson & Johnson employees who are serving or have served in the military to answer the following question: “What was the most invaluable lesson you learned during your military service that you now use in your professional or personal life?”

 Read on for their inspiring responses.